ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Amity Place, Amherst MA, F. Model, 6-29-2006

 Historically, Striped Hairstreak’s early successional edge and shrub habitat probably at first increased with the expansion of pastures and woodlots after 1650, but then declined at agriculture’s height in the mid-1800’s, and increased again as agriculture declined (Table 1).
-This pattern of increase-decrease-increase may also apply to Coral Hairstreak, and is perhaps why Scudder, describing the region’s fauna at around 1860, pegged both Striped and Coral as “rare” across New England (1889: 881,813).
-Subsequently, Striped Hairstreak’s habitat has been limited by the growth of cities and industry, but may have increased in outlying areas.
-The plethora of museum specimens hint that this species may have increased since Scudder wrote, and it is certainly not “rare” today.
+This pattern of increase-decrease-increase may also apply to Coral Hairstreak, and is perhaps why Scudder, describing the region’s fauna 1860-90, pegged both Striped and Coral as “rare” across New England (1889: 881,813).
+Since the 1850's, Striped Hairstreak’s habitat has been limited by the growth of cities and industry, but it may have increased in outlying areas.
+The plethora of museum specimens suggest that this species was not rare at the turn of the century, and it is certainly not rare today.

-Through the 1960’s and 1970s, Lepidopterists’ Society records document Striped Hairstreak in many locations around the state.
+Through the 1960’s and 1970s, Striped Hairstreak continued to be collected in many locations around the state, but primarily eastern Massachusetts and the Connecticut River valley.
 Mark Mello collected it in New Bedford in August 1962.
 James P. Holmes reported it “common” on Cape Ann in early July in 1965, 1966, and 1967.
 In 1971 he reported that its numbers were up from the previous year, although it was still quite local.
 Charles G. Oliver found it “very common” in Acton in 1965, and Edward M. Peters found it common in Carlisle in 1971.
-In 1973, Patrick Carey found 3 worn specimens in South Hadley on July 2, and Dave Winter found it in Westwood, although it was “less common than Banded.”
+C. G. Oliver 1965 specimens from Acton, Boxborough and Lexington are at Yale.
+In 1973, Patrick Carey found 3 worn specimens in South Hadley on July 2, and William D. Winter found it in Westwood, although it was “less common than Banded.”
+(Winter specimens from Westwood and Dover in 1973, Sharon in 1991 and Dedham in 1994 are at the MCZ).
 1974 was said by several observers to be a “down” year for hairstreaks compared to the boom in 1973; Daryll Willis in the Holliston-Sherborn-Framingham area said that “most notable was the downfall of liparops and falacer, both abundant in 1973, but rare in 1974.”
 (Lep Soc.
-Correspondence, 1959-1976).
+Corresp., 1959-1976).
+Museum specimens include Georgetown (1983, Godefroi, McGuire), Medford [Middlesex Fells] (1969, 1975, Robbins, Smithsonian), Holliston (1978, Willis, McGuire), and Milton Great Blue Hill (1985, D. F. Schweitzer, Yale).

 Host Plants and Habitat

 The variety of small trees and shrubs used by the Striped Hairstreak distinguishes it from the oak-feeding Banded Hairstreak.
-In Connecticut, the 1995 Atlas found Striped Hairstreak caterpillars in the wild on Black Cherry (P. serotina), Red Chokeberry (Aronia arbutifolia), Highbush Blueberry (Vaccinium corymbosum), Apple (Pyrus malus), and Pin Oak (Quercus palustris).
+In Connecticut, the 1995 Atlas found Striped Hairstreak caterpillars in the wild on black cherry (P. serotina), red chokeberry (Aronia arbutifolia), highbush blueberry (Vaccinium corymbosum), apple (Pyrus malus), and pin oak (Quercus palustris).
 In Masachusetts, photographer Sam Jaffe working in areas south of Boston also found Striped Hairstreak caterpillars as singles on fresh highbush blueberry and black cherry buds and blossoms.
 In captivity, they also ate the young foliage (Jaffe 2009; 2010).
-In 2003, Mark Mello and D. Wagner found a Striped Hairstreak larva on Beach Plum (Prunus maritima) on Nantucket.
+In 2004, Mark Mello and D. Wagner found a Striped Hairstreak larva feeding on beach plum (Prunus maritima) on Nantucket, so that shrub is probably also a host in Massachusetts.
 Striped Hairstreak is known to use many other hosts among tree and shrub Rosaceae and Ericaceae, and also hawthorn, amelanchier, ash, birch, and hornbeam (Scott 1986).

 Relative Abundance Today